LogoLogo

 After some research, early in 2007 I contacted a small company in Indiana, Re-e-power, that seemed particularly helpful with information specific to sailboat powering.
 These motors are 'inboards' not unlike sail drives.
 Click to go to their website - http://re-e-power.com/aboutus.html

-The following is an exchange of emails and products information in February, 2007 that your webmaster had while considering power options for Passage - a decision not yet made.
+The following is an exchange of emails and products information in that your webmaster had February 20, 2007 while considering power options for Passage - a decision not yet made.

 Hi

 I have 2 Dolphin 24 sailboats.
 They are about 4500lb displacement MORC boats designed and built in 1960.
 One is completely restored and powered by a 4hp OB inside a transom well.
 It weighs 32! lbs and is stored beneath the cockpit when racing or cruising.
 It has a power prop and will push the boat to 4.7 knots in a flat sea, no headwind - half that in a medium chop and headwind.
 With one filled 3 gal tank there is 5 hours of operation.
 There is a 60 lb, 97 amp gel battery to power electronics, auto pilot, lights, etc. Altogether about 120lbs.
 With an additional 6 gal tank, about 40 lbs, I get 15 hours of operation and have extensively cruised this boat up and down the NE coast.
-Total cost around $1200/1300.
+Total cost was around $1200/1300.

-The second boat is undergoing restoration now and had a rebuilt Palmer 9hp inboard gas engine.
+The second boat is undergoing restoration now and had a rebuilt Palmer 9 hp inboard gas engine.
 We are re-considering the power options.
 Simple and easy is the OB option but, even though it is light, there is the hassle of removing it from the well and storing below, especially in bad weather or single handing.

 Noise, emissions are issues.
+Some questions -

 Have you done any development work with folding props?
 My pretty thin profile OB shaft and prop cost about .4/.5 knots in lost speed thru the water which is why it comes out when racing or longer distance sails.
 What does your pod/prop cost in terms of speed when sailing?
 How much does it weigh?